LivInTheLookingGlass/overpassify/README.rst

 up evaluating both sides of that statement.

 If you want ``c`` to be an empty set, however, we can optimize that.
-So ``foo = a if b else Set()`` is the syntax to use there.
+So ``foo = a if b else <type>()`` is the syntax to use there.

 Additional performance is lost because OverpassQL does not support a conditional being the *only* filter.
 This means that we need to provide some other filter, and one in current use is to divide it by type and reconstruct.
-There is some progress which can be made here, but it's not yet a priority.
+Because of this, filtering down to the appropriate set type yields significantly batter performance.

 Returning Data
 --------------